qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/Quest1.md

 The charm's intricate carvings and the gentle glow of the moonstone create an aura of enchantment.
 Its presence is a reminder of the Bayou's mystical connection to the cosmos.
 The charm will glow softly when the player is near an object or location of cosmic significance or a clue related to their visions.

+### Bayou Medallion
+The Bayou Medallion is an ancient and weathered relic, its appearance reflecting its long history.
+It is a circular pendant, approximately two inches in diameter, and made of a dark, almost black, metal.
+The surface of the medallion is covered in intricate and cryptic engravings.

+The central design on the medallion is an ornate, celestial pattern that resembles a star chart.
+It features an array of interconnected stars and celestial bodies, with lines and symbols that seem to represent cosmic constellations.
+The entire design is surrounded by a ring of similarly mysterious symbols.

+Despite its age and exposure to the elements, the medallion carries an aura of otherworldly significance.
+When held, it feels cool to the touch and seems to vibrate faintly, resonating with the cosmic visions you've experienced.
+The engravings, though ancient and worn, still appear to be meticulously detailed, hinting at the medallion's importance and its connection to the mysteries of the Bayou and beyond.

+Meditating while wearing the Medallion will grant the user a temporary +2 bonus to Perception.
+The wearer can attempt a difficulty-5 Perception check to gain a vision of the past (additional characters can assist by meditating nearby).
+The vision will be related to the Sea of Tranquility mission and will provide a clue related to the player's visions.

 ## Purpose: